 The Journalist

-Actually, I really wanted to become a baseball player, but I wasn’t as athletic as Shorty.
+Actually, what I really wanted to become was a baseball player, but I wasn’t as athletic as Shorty, the protagonist freshman catcher.

-While I wasn’t the best writer in that California Scholastic Press Association workshop (we also had Los Angeles Times reporter and book author William C. Rempel, a good friend; future San Francisco Examiner Executive Editor Narda Zacchino, and future Life Magazine photographer Sergio Ortiz), I was one of the most determined.
+While I wasn’t the best writer in that California Scholastic Press Association workshop (we also had Los Angeles Times reporter and best-selling author William C. Rempel; future San Francisco Examiner Executive Editor Narda Zacchino, and future Life Magazine photographer Sergio Ortiz), I was one of the most determined.

 Alexander, who covered the 1960 Rome Olympics, met Eleanor Roosevelt and guided the CSPA Workshop for 31 years, took me under his wing.
 He was a curmudgeonly gentleman who wore short sleeve shirts, under the same red checkerboard sports coat for years.
 He once was called “Old Asbestos Lips” because he smoked one cigarette after another as he typed (by the hunt and peck method) until he quit one-day cold turkey – because he didn’t want to be a bad role model for the kids at the workshop.
 He helped hundreds of young journalists get their start in this wonderful business.
 I was one of them.

-First, he helped me get a scholarship to Pepperdine College in Los Angeles, where I became editor of “The Graphic” newspaper and was named to “Who’s Who in American Colleges and Universities,” and from which I graduated in three-and-a-half years.
+First, he helped me get a scholarship to Pepperdine College in Los Angeles, where I became editor of “The Graphic” newspaper, elected First Vice President of the California Intercollegiate Press Association, and named to “Who’s Who in American Colleges and Universities,” and from which I graduated in three-and-a-half years.

 Second, Ralph got me a two-week gig as a stringer for “Der Spiegel,” the German news magazine, covering the Manson Family murder trial at the Criminal Courts Building in Los Angeles.

 At the time, The Manson murder trial was hailed by some as “The Trial of the Century.”
-Legendary Hearst reporter Adela Rogers St. John, however, insisted that the Bruno Hauptman trial in the Lindberg baby kidnapping was even bigger.
+Legendary Hearst reporter Adela Rogers St. John, however, insisted that the Bruno Hauptmann trial in the Lindbergh baby kidnapping was even bigger.

 I included on my resume for that job that I attended the CSPA workshop, had a part-time job replacing the pocket parts in my Dad’s law books every year, and that I covered The Manson trial.
 I actually read some of the cases in the new pocket inserts, and understood how they worked.
-When a huge controversy erupted over the county supervisor’s voting themselves a hug pay raise, I managed to find a new law in one f those pocket inserts that lead to a Register exclusive by Larry Welborn
+When a scandal erupted over the county supervisor’s voting themselves a huge pay raise, I managed to find a new law in one of those pocket inserts that lead to a Register exclusive by Larry Welborn.

 When in January 1974, the junior courts beat opened up at The Register, the editors thought of me, apparently believing I had some legal acumen.